Page edited by Dave SmithWelcome to the SSDT Public Wiki

 - users who successfully authenticate with IdM will automatically have a local FFE profile created which mirrors their IdM profile

-- After the first login, users will be able to login using the local profile
+- After the first login, users will be able to login using the local profile or associated OpenID

 - ITC users will be granted a role which allows them to grant or revoke access a user's access to an IRN